dinosauria123/Koko/INSTALL.md

 which installs the executables **koko-cli** and **koko-gui** in '/usr/local/bin' and copies the system-wide configuration file **kokorc** to **/etc**.
 When the system-wide configuration file exists it will be backed up.
-Shoul a directory prefix other than **/usr/local** be desired, e.g. **/opt**, or even a user's home directory, the installation directory can be changed by specifying the directory prefix during installation:
+Should a directory prefix other than **/usr/local** be desired, e.g. **/opt**, or even a user's home directory, the installation directory can be changed by specifying the directory prefix during installation: